 Relaxation and Stress Relief

-The best teas for relaxation are ones infused with jasmine, as the essence of the jasmine flower has been shown to have additional calming effects on top of those already provided by tea.
+The best teas for relaxation are ones infused with jasmine.
+The essence of the jasmine flower has been shown to have additional calming effects on top of those already provided by tea.

 - Jasmine Silver Needle Tea — highest quality jasmine tea made from the famous White Hair Silver Needle white tea; wonderful jasmine aroma with a sweet and mellow flavor [more info here]